godfat/rest-core/README.md

       use s::DefaultSite , 'https://api.github.com/users/'
       use s::JsonDecode  , true
       use s::CommonLogger, method(:puts)
-      use s::Cache       , {}, 3600
+      use s::Cache       , nil, 3600
-      run s::RestClient
+      run s::RestClient # the simplest and easier HTTP client end

-    end
+And use it with per-instance basis (clients could have different configuration, e.g. different cache time or timeout time):

-    client = YourClient.new
+    client = YourClient.new(:cache => {})
     client.get('cardinalblue') # cache miss
     client.get('cardinalblue') # cache hit